What to Expect for Your Tummy Tuck, Breasts & Arm LiftsFebruary 17, 2017

 The main thing is to first choose your surgeon based on experience, skill and trust.

 These three surgeries, as well as many other plastic surgery cases, performed on patients who have lost a lot of weight all entail real surgery, with real recoveries.
 It may seem easy to go to Google or RealSelf for advice or research on post-operative care or expectations.
 After you have carefully chosen your surgeon, it is important to maintain that trust and follow his or her instructions as prescribed and avoid looking for advice on-line or from someone other than your surgeon.
 Doing so will give the best chance of achieving the outcome you, and your surgeon had in mind.

 ABOUT THE AUTHORDr.
 Eric Mariotti, a board-certified plastic surgeon, is still just as excited about plastic surgery as he was when he entered the field decades ago.
 “I am blessed to have a job I love."
-Women and men come to Eric Mariotti Bariatric Center in Concord because he is highly trained and experienced, and has a caring personality.
-Although he performs most cosmetic procedures as well as breast reconstruction, he has developed his niche in plastic surgery after massive weight loss over the past 10 – 12 years and is a regular speaker to several weight loss support groups in and around the area.
+At Eric Mariotti Bariatric Center in Concord, Dr. Mariotti performs most cosmetic procedures as well as breast reconstruction.
+He has developed his niche in plastic surgery after massive weight loss over the past 10 – 12 years.
+Dr. Mariotti is a regular speaker at several weight loss support groups in and around the area.